jekyllgrim/ZScript_Basics/A1_Flow_Control.md

     A_SetMass(100);
 }

-//a more versatile but longer version: int i;
+// Aa more versatile but longer version: int i;
 if (bBOSS)
 {